-Solutions for improving patent quality need to be accomplished at the front-end administrative process and not at the expense of the constitutional imperative and the separation of powers on the back-end enforcement regime.
-Robust and comprehensive examination practices at the application stage achieves the goal consistent with congressional authority and the constitutional mandate.
+Solutions for improving patent quality need to be accomplished at the front-end administrative process and not at the expense of the Constitutional imperative and the separation of powers on the back-end enforcement regime.
+Robust and comprehensive examination practices at the application stage achieves the goal consistent with Congressional authority and the Constitutional mandate.

-For its part, the Supreme Court has rendered recent decisions in patent cases that reign in "bad actors" on the enforcement back end.[12]
-These cases equip trial courts with the necessary tools to combat abusive patent enforcement tactics without stifling the incentive to innovate, entrepreneurial investment in new technologies, and the disclosure of the private thoughts of inventors and innovators.
+For its part, this Court has rendered recent decisions in patent cases that reign in "bad actors" on the enforcement back-end.
+See, e.g., Halo Elecs., Inc. v.
+Pulse Elecs., Inc., 136 S. Ct.
+1923 (2016); Highmark Inc. v.
+Allcare Mgmt.
+Sys., 134 S. Ct.
+1744 (2014); Octane Fitness v.
+ICON Health & Fitness, 134 S.Ct.
+1749 (2014).
+These cases equip the trial courts with the necessary tools to combat abusive patent enforcement tactics without stifling the incentive to innovate, entrepreneurial investment in new technologies, and the disclosure of the private thoughts of inventors and innovators.

-Unfortunately, the system has gone off the rails with Congress' empowerment of an administrative agency to assume the heretofore judicial function of adjudicating private party disputes over patent validity simultaneously with the Article III courts under vastly different and inconsistent procedures.
+Unfortunately, the patent enforcement system has gone off the rails with Congress' empowerment of an administrative agency to assume the heretofore judicial function of adjudicating private party disputes over patent validity simultaneously with the Article III Courts under vastly different and inconsistent procedures.